 - 1. Disconnect the battery and remove the air cleaner. - 2.
 Before disconnecting any vacuum hoses, it is a good idea to sketch out the vacuum hose routing.
 Using masking tape and a permanent marker, mark all the vacuum hoses, vacuum sources, and ports before removing the old fuel delivery system. - 3.
-Remove and discard the fuel line that connects to the carburetor from the mechanical fuel pump.
+Remove and discard the fuel line that connects to the carburetor.
 This will not be needed in the installation.
 Remove the throttle return springs and keep for later installation. - 4.
 If required, replace the intake manifold at this time.
-Proceed to step six if this is not required.
-A 4-BARREL STOCK OR AFTERMARKET SQUARE FLANGE INTAKE MANIFOLD, AS WELL AS SOME UNIVERSAL FLANGE AFTERMARKET SPREAD BORE INTAKE MANIFOLDS ARE REQUIRED FOR THE INSTALLATION OF THE HOLLEY TERMINATORTM EFI TBI system.
-An option with some GM and Chrysler engines is to use manifold adapter Holley PN 17-6.
-This adapts the spread bore carburetor manifold to the Holley square flange. - 5.
-Place clean shop towels or rags into the manifold opening to prevent dirt or debris from entering the engine.
-Keep exposed ends of the vacuum and fuel lines free from dirt or debris.

-WARNING!
-Failure to cover the intake opening with a clean towel could result in dirt or debris entering the engine.
-Dirt or debris in the induction system can cause engine damage, which may necessitate a complete engine overhaul.
+Proceed to Section 7.0 if this is not required.
+AN AFTERMARKET SQUARE FLANGE INTAKE MANIFOLD, AS WELL AS SOME UNIVERSAL FLANGE AFTERMARKET SPREAD BORE INTAKE MANIFOLDS ARE REQUIRED FOR THE INSTALLATION OF THE HOLLEY TERMINATORTM EFI TBI system. - WARNING!
+Failure to cover the cylinder head intake openings with a clean towel could result in dirt or debris entering the engine.
+Dirt or debris in the induction system can cause engine damage, which may necessitate a complete engine overhaul. - 5.

-- 6. Remove all traces of the old gasket material from the intake manifold mounting flange.
-DO NOT gouge the intake manifold sealing surface during removal of old gasket material.
-Failure to remove all traces of the old gasket material will result in vacuum leaks that will be difficult to detect later.
-Sealing flanges must be clean and dry before installation. - 7.
 Remove the shop towels from the intake and vacuum out the intake channel to ensure no dirt or debris is left in the intake system.
 Place a shop towel over the entire intake opening until you are ready to install the new TERMINATORTM EFI TBI.

-8.0 TERMINATORTM EFITBI SYSTEM INSTALLATION
+7.0 TERMINATORTM EFITBI SYSTEM INSTALLATION

-8.1 Throttle Body
+7.1 Throttle Body

-NOTE: A 4 barrel intake is required for the installation of the Holley TERMINATORTM EFI TBI system.
+NOTE: A square flange 4 barrel intake or aftermarket spread bore intake is required for the installation of the Holley TERMINATORTM EFI TBI system on LS engines.

-- 1. Install the four manifold flange studs (Item 10) into the intake manifold.
-Install the throttle body gasket (Item 9) between the manifold and the 4 barrel throttle body injection unit.
+- 1. Install the four manifold flange studs (Item 9) into the intake manifold.
+Install the throttle body gasket (Item 8) between the manifold and the 4 barrel throttle body injection unit.
 Check for sufficient thread engagement of the throttle body hold down studs and nuts. - DANGER!
 Check for proper clearance between engine components, such as the distributor, coil, etc., and the throttle body.
 If any interference is found, correct the condition before continuing.
 Failure to do so can result in damage to the engine components or the throttle body. - DANGER!
 Check for proper clearance between the air cleaner and the engine compartment cover hood.
 If any interference is found, correct the condition before continuing.
 Failure to do so can result in damage to the compartment cover, hood, or engine components. - 2.
-Place the throttle body in position over the manifold flange studs with the throttle lever located on the driver's side.

-3. Tighten the throttle body down in a criss-cross pattern being careful not to over-tighten.
-Proper torque is 5-7 ft./lbs.
+Place the throttle body in position over the manifold flange studs with the throttle lever located on the driver's side. - 3.
+Tighten the throttle body down in a criss-cross pattern being careful not to over-tighten.
+Proper torque is 5-7 ft./lbs. - WARNING!

-WARNING!
 Over tightening the TBI manifold flange hold-down-nuts may result in a warped or cracked throttle body.
 The TBI hold down nuts should be tightened down progressively in a criss-cross pattern to 5-7 ft./lbs., to prevent leaks and avoid causing damage to the throttle body.
 A TBI that has been damaged due to negligence of the owner will void the warranty.

-8.2 Throttle Connections
+7.2 Throttle Connections

 - The throttle lever on the TERMINATORTM is designed to directly connect to most throttle cables.
 Several throttle studs are included.
 It is also designed to directly connect up to GM transmissions including TH350, TH200R, and TH700R4.
 A stud is included for most of these transmissions. - 2.
-Install the proper throttle and transmission studs and secure with two of the included lock washers (Item 19) and 1/2-28 nuts (Item 20).
+Install the proper throttle and transmission studs and secure with two of the included lock washers (Item 21) and 1⁄2-28 nuts (Item 22).